Marc-Berg/node-red-contrib-iobroker/README.md

 ### iobget
 **Getter Node**
-Reads the current value of an ioBroker state on demand via WebSocket.
+Reads the current value of an ioBroker state on demand.

 - **State:** Specify the ioBroker state to read using the tree browser or manual input.
   If left empty, `msg.topic` is used as state ID.